-- 4.2.1 To review and approve proposed guest speakers and presentations submitted by Principals. - 4.2.2 To provide guidance and support to Principals in the decision-making process regarding guest speaker selections.
+- 4.2.1 To review and approve proposed guest speakers/ and external presentations submitted by Principals. - 4.2.2 To provide guidance and support to Principals in the decision-making process regarding guest speaker/external presentation selections.

-- 4.3.1 To gather and submit the required information for proposed guest speakers to the Area Superintendent at least one month prior to the scheduled presentation. - 4.3.2 To ensure that all guest speakers align with the Board's Mission, Vision, Values, and Strategic Commitments. - 4.3.3 To attend or appoint a designate to attend each approved presentation to oversee its execution and address any immediate concerns. - 4.3.4 To communicate effectively with parents/guardians about upcoming presentations, ensuring compliance with the 14-day notice requirement. - 4.3.5 To stop any presentation deemed inappropriate or unacceptable and report the incident to the appropriate Superintendent.
+- 4.3.1 To gather and submit the required information for proposed guest speakers/external presentations to the Area Superintendent at least one month prior to the scheduled presentation. - 4.3.2 To ensure that all guest speakers/external presentations align with the Board's Mission, Vision, Values, and Strategic Commitments. - 4.3.3 To attend or appoint a designate to attend each approved guest speaker/ external presentation to oversee its execution and address any immediate concerns. - 4.3.4 To communicate effectively with parents/guardians about upcoming guest speakers/external presentations, ensuring compliance with the 14-day notice requirement. - 4.3.5 To stop any guest speakers/external presentations deemed inappropriate or unacceptable and report the incident to the appropriate Superintendent.